README.1ST

 About Panl Server

-The Panl server is an interface into the Solr search server converting human-readable, SEO friendly URL paths into complex Solr search queries.
+The Panl server is an interface between your web app into the Solr search server converting human-readable, SEO friendly URL paths into complex Solr search queries.
 Rather than adding query parameters to the URL, Panl automatically generates and returns complete URL path links that can be rendered by your web application.

 The Panl server uses last path segment encoding (LPSE) to parse and decode the full URL path, converting a URL path from